juliusbendezu/Alda/Topic1/README.md

 ## Linear Datastructures

-In the first topic of the course we learned about linear data structures and my task was to implement a Queue class using a self written linked list.
+In the first topic of the course I learned about linear data structures and my task was to implement a Queue class using a self written linked list.